ustaxcourt/ef-cms/docsify/testing.md

 ## Testing Matrix

-At one point in this project, our team agree to do a quarterly manual test against our system.
+At one point in this project, our team agreed to comprehensively manually test our system on a quarterly basis.
 We have a [Testing Matrix Google Sheet](https://docs.google.com/spreadsheets/d/1FUHKC_YrT-PosaWD5gRVmsDzI1HS_U-8CyMIb-qX9EA) which outlines a variety of different scenarios and the expected outcomes.
-I'd recommend trying to at least read through some of this test matrix since it will give you good insight into a lot of the business rules our system need to uphold.
+I'd recommend trying to at least read through *some* of this test matrix since it will give you good insight into many of the business rules our system needs to abide by.

-## Load testing
+## Load Testing

-!> We instead use Artillery to do loadtesting.
+!> We instead use Artillery to do load testing.
 Check out the `Performance Testing` section below for more information.

-In the past we found that large traffic to order and opinion search was causing our elasticsearch cluster to become overwhelmed and unstable.
-In order to verify our application can handle the load of various requests, a load testing runner was setup using [Gatling](https://gatling.io/).
+In the past, we found that large amounts of traffic to order and opinion search was causing our Elasticsearch cluster to become overwhelmed and unstable.
+In order to verify that our application can handle the load of various requests, a load testing runner was setup using [Gatling](https://gatling.io/).
 This load testing tool is written in Groovy which is why we keep it separate from our main repo.

 See [ustaxcourt/ef-cms-load-tests](https://github.com/ustaxcourt/ef-cms-load-tests) for Gatling load tests.

 ## Performance Testing

 Similar to the load testing mentioned above, we run performance testing against Dawson using [Artillery](https://www.artillery.io/).
-This tool is based on javascript and is setup using .yml files which is easier to read and understand than the Java based [gatling](https://gatling.io/) tool.
+This tool is based on Javascript, is set up using .yml files, and is easier to read and understand than the Java based [gatling](https://gatling.io/) tool.

 To run the performance tests, you can run one of the following: